Orange Book Listed Patents: Everything You Need to Know

 - Other supplements to ANDA and 505(b)(2) applications

 If you need help with reviewing Orange Book listed patents or you are unsure whether or not you can apply for a new generic drug based on what you find in the Orange Book, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.